Snoring Problems & Treatments

 - Cleaning your nose with a nasal spray

-- Sleeping on your side to keep the airway open
+- Sleep on your side to keep the airways open